Real-time non-adiabatic dynamics in the one-dimensional Holstein model: Trajectory-based vs exact methods: Results for the Holstein chain - one electron

 FSSH without (Figs.~\ref{Fig:Results_Extended:bare_local_all_n}(g),(h)) and with decoherence (Figs.~\ref{Fig:Results_Extended:bare_local_all_n}(i),(j)) predict a very similar electronic density for $L=11$ as MCE and DMRG.
 For $L=51$, both FSSH methods reproduce the localization after the initial ballistic expansion, also observed in the DMRG results.
 The width of this localized electron density does, however, not match the DMRG results exactly, as analyzed later with the reduced mean-squared displacement (Fig.~\ref{Fig:Results_Extended:bare_local_MSD}).
 FSSH without decoherence recovers the dynamics of the electron density slightly better than with decoherence, which was already observed in the dimer (see Sec.~\ref{Sec:Results_Dimer:bare_small_hopping}).
 The electron density obtained from FSSH without decoherence has small fluctuations on the sites far away from the center for $L=51$, which are not visible in Fig.~\ref{Fig:Results_Extended:bare_local_all_n}(h) because of their very small amplitude.
 They are caused by the mixed calculation of the electron density matrix via Eq.~\eqref{Eq:FSSH:Mixed_Dens}.
 While they seem unproblematic in Fig.~\ref{Fig:Results_Extended:bare_local_all_n}(h), they prevent an accurate calculation of the reduced mean-squared displacement (see Appendix~\ref{Sec:FSSH_Large_Sys}).
+We note that the close agreement of FSSH with FSSH+RD in Fig. 21 is only achieved by using this mixed definition for calculating the electronic density matrix in FSSH without decoherence.
+The electron density calculated from the wave function spreads similar as in the MTE simulation (see Appendix \ref{Sec:FSSH_Large_Sys}), but the distribution of active surfaces is very similar to the FSSH+RD simulation, mostly due to the occurrence of frustrated hops.
+As pointed out in Ref.~\onlinecite{Subotnik2016}, frustrated hops help to approximately recover detailed balance.
+For initial states starting from a thermal phonon distribution, frustrated hops might occur less often and FSSH without restricted decoherence could deviate strongly from the FSSH+RD results.

 The agreement of MCE and the FSSH methods with the DMRG results appears to be more reliable close to the initially occupied central site in Fig.~\ref{Fig:Results_Extended:bare_local_all_n}.
 We analyze this further for the time evolution of the phonon position on that central site $x_{central}$ in Fig.~\ref{Fig:Results_Extended:bare_local_central_x_L51} for $L=51$ sites.
 We do not include the $L=11$ results here, which differ only slightly from the $L=51$ results for this observable.